 Tawn Hunka is back on the blog today just in time for Christmas with another creative smocked Christmas Ornament.
 Tawn is the designer behind the Sewing Machine Bobbin and Thread Spool Ornaments, Antique Thimble Ornaments, and Just Another Thread Spool Ornament.
 Tawn's wonderful ornaments are becoming an annual tradition at Pink Hollybush and I know you are just going to love her latest!
+For some free designs to smock in the "window" see the blog post Free Christmas Picture Smocked Designs.
 So here is Tawn...

 Smock a simple design to fit the rectangle of size of ornament you are making.
 I pleated 8 rows, back smocked 6 rows and smocked 4 using Jerry Stocks “Christmas Trees” smocking plate.
 After doing a single tree, I decided to do a whole width of fabric (I used Pique Petite Point as I liked the texture).
 I was able to get 7 trees across the width.
 The last tree is one extra row of smocking.